Professional Licensure Information

 To apply for a DC license you must:

-· Successfully pass the Praxis I and Praxis II exams.
+· Successfully pass the Praxis CORE and II.
 Please have your scores sent to American University, institution code 5007.

 · Complete an “OSSE In-stateRegular II Application” Please include your AU ID Number on the application.